 - Most wall heaters are only good for about 3-7 years

 Although most propane heaters are very efficient, none is 100% efficient.
 Even the best ones are only about 99.9% efficient.
 As a result, all propane wall heaters produce a few exhaust gases, some of which aren’t very safe.

 Vented wall heaters use dedicated vent pipes to direct the exhaust gases outside (thus the name vented) while vent-free wall furnaces don’t have this venting mechanism.
 Vented propane wall heaters can be either direct-vent or B-vent.

 Considerations When Shopping for a Propane Wall Heater

 Everyone will have their priorities when shopping for a space heater.
-The following are a few critical factors to consider when buying a wall-mounted propane heater;
+The following are a few critical factors to consider when buying a wall-mounted vented propane heater;

-- Style features and extras: Don’t forget to choose a unit that satisfies you stylistically.
+- Style features and extras: Don’t forget to choose a wall furnace that satisfies you stylistically.
 Is it the right color?
 What’s the shape?
 Does it have lights for ambiance?
 These are all factors that will determine how well the unit fits into your room.
 Extras may include warranties and whether the required installation materials are included in the package.

 5 Best Wall Furnace Reviews